 About

 I've been working in industry since I was 18, during my undergrad I worked at a few startups including Blerp and Solo.
 I also did Software Engineering internships at Goldman Sachs in their SPARC Automation team and at Amazon on the AWS EC2 Security Trust Infrastructure team.
 Most of my work in industry has focused on building infrastructure and scalable systems.
-Currently, I'm working on distributed infrastructure at Palantir Technologies.
+Currently, I'm working on distributed network infrastructure at Palantir Technologies.

 Goal: